Master of Science Purchasing & Supply Chain Management

 Young graduates will be able to work in the industrial, consumer goods and service sectors, as well as in new growth areas such as sustainable development and renewable energy.

-Would you like to know more about the MSc Purchasing and Supply Chain Management programme?
+Want to know more about the MSc in Purchasing and Supply Chain Management?

 Sign up for an Open Day!